Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Tingalpa was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Tingalpa was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Notably, New Zealanders were overrepresented at 1.4% in Tingalpa compared to the regional average of 1.3%, with Maori at 1.6% versus 1.4%, and Samoan at 0.4% against 0.3%.
+Notably, New Zealanders were overrepresented at 1.4%, compared to the regional average of 1.3%, Maori at 1.6% versus 1.4%, and Samoans at 0.4% against a regional figure of 0.3%.

 Frequently Asked Questions - Diversity